The spatial computer: A model for energy-efficient parallel computation: Introduction

 \section{Introduction}

-\arraystretch{2} Energy consumption has become a major economic and technical factor in parallel systems~\cite{DBLP:journals/micro/KecklerDKGG11, DBLP:journals/corr/abs-2012-03112}.
+\arraystretch{1.7} Energy consumption has become a major economic and technical factor in parallel systems~\cite{DBLP:journals/micro/KecklerDKGG11, DBLP:journals/corr/abs-2012-03112, DBLP:journals/cse/KoggeS13}.
 For many chips, such as GPUs, data movement is one of the main drivers behind non-idle energy consumption~\cite{DBLP:journals/micro/KecklerDKGG11}.
-Communicating with a distant off-chip memory module is several orders of magnitude more costly than communicating within the same chip~\cite{DBLP:journals/micro/KecklerDKGG11}.
-This has driven hardware vendors to design spatial computing architectures, in which processing elements on the same chip maintain local memory, execute instructions independently, and can directly communicate with each other.
-Early approaches with these characteristics are systolic architectures~\cite{DBLP:journals/computer/Kung82}.
-Modern examples include Xilinx ACAP~\cite{DBLP:conf/fpga/GaideGRB19}, Cerebras Wafer-Scale Engine (WSE)~\cite{Cerebras}, processing-in-memory accelerators~\cite{DBLP:conf/isca/AhnHYMC15}, and Coarse-Grained Reconfigurable Architectures (CGRA)~\cite{DBLP:conf/asap/ChinSRZKHA17}.
+Communicating with a distant off-chip memory module is several orders of magnitude more costly than communicating within the same chip and more generally, the closer the memory the less energy is required to access it~\cite{DBLP:journals/cse/KoggeS13}.
+Under these circumstances, always needing to communicate over a monolithic shared memory is inefficient.
+This has driven hardware architects towards designs in which many cores have their own local memories and can communicate directly with each other.
+As this leads to closer cores being able to communicate faster and with less energy, this leads to a \emph{spatial computing architecture}.
+Early approaches are systolic architectures~\cite{DBLP:journals/computer/Kung82}, while modern examples include Cerebras Wafer-Scale Engine (WSE)~\cite{Cerebras}, hierarchical many-cores~\cite{DBLP:journals/micro/ZarubaSB21, DBLP:conf/date/CavalcanteRPB21}, and Coarse-Grained Reconfigurable Architectures (CGRA)~\cite{DBLP:conf/asap/ChinSRZKHA17, DBLP:conf/fpga/GaideGRB19}.

 The standard computation and communication complexity models do not suffice for spatial hardware.
 In the shared memory setting, previous approaches to reduce data movement have focused on the use of caches to maximize data reuse and reduce the need for communication~\cite{DBLP:conf/ipps/ArgeGS10}.
 In the distributed memory setting, the goal has been to reduce the total communication volume~\cite{DBLP:journals/cacm/Valiant90}.
-However, larger caches provide diminishing returns in the context of spatial hardware~\cite{DBLP:journals/corr/abs-2012-03112} and in practice the cost of communicating data between processing elements is not uniform, but instead \emph{depends on their distance}~\cite{DBLP:journals/micro/KecklerDKGG11}.
+However, larger caches provide diminishing returns in the context of spatial hardware~\cite{DBLP:journals/corr/abs-2012-03112} and in practice the cost of communicating data between processing elements \emph{depends on their distance}~\cite{DBLP:journals/micro/KecklerDKGG11, DBLP:journals/cse/KoggeS13, DBLP:conf/date/CavalcanteRPB21}.